 - My Community online moderator

-- Assisting with in-person events at LWS groups/events, admin and reception
+- Assisting with in-person events at LivingWell Scotland groups/events, admin and reception.

-To find out more about becoming a peer volunteer, please contact [email protected].
+To find out more about becoming a peer volunteer, please contact [email protected] or [email protected].

-We also have opportunities for Partners, friends, family and unpaid carers, please contact Julie.
+We also have opportunities for partners, friends, family and unpaid carers: please contact Julie for more information.

 Our funders

-LivingWell Scotland is made possible by funding from the National Lottery Community Fund, the Gannochy Trust and NHS Tayside Charitable Trust.
+LivingWell Scotland is made possible by funding from the National Lottery Community Fund and NHS Tayside Charitable Trust.

 Grateful thanks also go to a range of other donors.